The Emperor card is the fourth card of the Major Arcana, following the Empress.

 At face value, the Emperor encapsulates control and authority over a situation.
 According to your own situation, it may refer to the mental tenacity or the physical discipline needed to reach your goals.

 It indicates a stable foundation, such as building up stamina by establishing exercise routines each day, or ensuring adequate practice at a base level of mathematics so that it can be applied to harder conceptual understanding.

 These are only simple examples that illustrate the control necessary for an individual to exert over their goals and plans to reach success.

-However, at a deeper level, the Emperor also is one who is enough of a capable leader to recognize that control must be balanced with understanding and flexibility.
+However, at a deeper level, the Emperor also is one who is enough capable leader to recognize that control must be balanced with understanding and flexibility.
 Representative of a protective father figure, the Emperor exhibits his caring side through his actions and advice.

 Therefore, this figure demands a certain level of respect and authority, whether this is from those you lead or from your own self but gives back to those around them in the form of wisdom, experience, and security.

 You may have a clear goal or aspiration, or you may be interacting with someone who does.
-The Emperor signifies that a systematic and fair approach, and much self-discipline, is needed.
+The Emperor signifies that a systematic and fair approach, and much self-discipline, are needed.
 Stick to your plan and vision.